Free Phlebotomy Training and Certification Courses

-Welcome to our Free Phlebotomy Training center, our goal is to help you get training in the medical field called phlebotomy, get certified and get the career you desire.
+Welcome to our Free Phlebotomy Training center Our goal is to help you get training in the medical field called phlebotomy, get your phlebotomy certification and get the career you desire.
 Phlebotomy Training is now available at your beck and call.
 If you're a potential student residing in any state, you have ample opportunity to get the proper training in the field of Phlebotomy.
 There are basic pieces of information you need to know about phlebotomy training and how it's really a unique medical training program that can position students to greater heights in the medical world.

 About Phlebotomy and Requirements

-Phlebotomy is the art of drawing blood for the purpose of diagnosing a health issue or just doing a regular checkup.
-The people who perform the action of drawing the blood are referred to as phlebotomist, a phlebotomist is required to take the correct phlebotomy training in order to get licensed and eventually certified.
-To take the training you must have graduated from high school or received your GED.
+The people who perform the action of drawing the blood are referred to as phlebotomist; a phlebotomist is required to take the correct phlebotomy training in order to get licensed and eventually their phlebotomy certification.

-The certification exam is administrated by The American Society of Clinical Pathologists (ASCP), The American Association of Medical Personnel (AAMP) and The American Medical Technologists (AMT).
+The phlebotomy certification exam is administrated through the American Society of Phlebotomy Technicians (ASPT).
+The American Society of Clinical Pathologists (ASCP), The American Association of Medical Personnel (AAMP) and The American Medical Technologists (AMT).
 Once you pass the exam, you can begin working as a certified phlebotomist.
 The field of phlebotomy requires the typical hospital working schedule of 40 hours per week shift.
 Sometimes, you may work more hours during emergencies.

 Once the phlebotomist has begun working as a certified phlebotomist technician, many will return to college in order to obtain their phlebotomy associate's degree, which can be obtained in 1-2 years.
 The phlebotomist Bachelor's Degree can be obtained within 3-4 years.
 The future for all phlebotomist students is bright with the promise of job stability in our current thriving healthcare industry.
 Starting a career as a certified phlebotomist will only take 6 months to a year to complete all course work and become certified.